Connect with us

 Tara Christie, President and CEO of Banyan Gold (TSX-V: BYN) (OTCQB: BYAGF) spoke about the value of the conference for her company in an interview with Mugglehead.

-“It’s so great to reconnect with shareholders, for our geologists and our technical team to have the ability to talk to other technical teams and other geologists, and we’re just about to start our field season,” said Christie.
+“It’s so great to reconnect with shareholders, for our geologists and our technical team to have the ability to talk to other technical teams and other geologists, and we’re just about to start our field season,” Christie said.

 Read more: Calibre Mining Pan Mine assays show strong potential for Coyote mine target